Minimal facilities are available. Basic parking exists but no restaurants or shops at the site. Nearby Asago City or Kinosaki Onsen provide amenities.

 Please note that there are no restrooms.
 The road is also only one lane.
 Please drive carefully.

-Whether it's better to have a clear outline of the rice field or to have a blanket of green like this depends on the person who worked carefully.
+Whether it's better to have clearly defined rice paddy outlines, or to have a vast expanse of green like this, depends on the careful work done by those involved.